Join The Affiliate Team

 - Outdated web browsers: vulnerabilities contingent upon outdated or unpatched browsers will not be honored, including Internet Explorer versions prior to version 8

 - Vulnerabilities involving active content such as web browser add-ons

-- Information disclosure of public or information that does not present risk to our G7Bill Inc customers or G7Bill Inc (i.e. web server type disclosure)
+- Information disclosure of public or information that does not present risk to our The Great Seven customers or The Great Seven (i.e. web server type disclosure)

 - Most Connected Commerce Cloud (C3) submissions are out of scope

 - We will review C3 submissions and depending upon the level of risk we will determine if this submission will be eligible

 You may be eligible to receive a monetary reward, or “bounty,” if: (i) you are the first person to submit a site or product vulnerability; (ii) that vulnerability is determined to by a valid security issue by The Great Seven’s security team; and (iii) you have complied with all Program Terms.

 Bounty payments, if any, will be determined by The Great Seven, in The Great Seven’s sole discretion.
 In no event shall The Great Seven be obligated to pay you a bounty for any Submission.
 All bounty payments shall be considered gratuitous.